 Gibson Les Paul Faded

 One of the most iconic electric guitars of all time, the Gibson Les Paul price starts at just under $1000.
-Occasionally, you can get lucky and find them for $800-$999, brand-new.
+It's my top pick for the best electric guitar for the money.
+A Les Paul for under $1000.
+Say no more.

 Name brands can be important as far as quality of the craftsmanship.
 Gibson is a giant in this industry.
 Pro players know Gibson for reputable builds straight out of the factory and post-purchase warranty options.
 If you buy a name-brand Gibson, you will get the instrument you pay for.
 The Les Paul Faded model comes with a worn, vintage finish, mahogany body and maple neck.
 The price point is hard to pass up for a Gibson Les Paul.
 Reviewers gave mixed opinions on the weight relief system of this guitar.
 The weight relief system is a modern change, giving it a lighter feel than the older, solid body Les Paul Standard.